the-events-calendar/the-events-calendar/readme.txt

 * Fix - SEO: Ensure that the noindex meta tag properly observes whether events are present on the page or not.
 [TEC-4976]
 * Fix - SEO: Add noindex, nofollow for grid-based views like Month and Week View when they are not set as the home page.
 [TEC-4976]
-* Tweak - Add a `noindex, nofollow` meta tag to all event views except if the calendar is set to the home page.
-[TEC-4976]
 * Tweak - Add an X-Robots-Tag to the response headers for ical download links to help prevent search engine crawling.
 [TEC-4976]
 * Tweak - Added filter: `tec_events_ical_header_noindex` to allow preventing the X-Robots-Tag addition.
 [TEC-4976]
 * Tweak - Added filter `tec_events_seo_robots_meta_include` and `tec_events_seo_robots_meta_include_{$view}` to short-circuit the robots meta tag addition.
 [TEC-4976]